Every road trip needs a tucker stop. We've tracked down Australia’s best.

 Where?
 On the Bruce Highway in Tiaro, south of Maryborough.

 Don’t leave without… popping into the Information Centre and Craft Cottage a couple of doors down for a bag of honey-roasted macadamias from nearby Bauple to snack on in the car.
-NM

 Derwent Bridge Wilderness Hotel, Central Highlands